ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 trusted by - the recipient.
 The Sender Policy Framework (SPF) [@!RFC7208] and DomainKeys Identified Mail (DKIM) [@!RFC6376] protocols provide domain-level authentication but are not directly associated with the RFC5322.From domain.
-DMARC leverages them, and provides a method for Domain Owners to publish a DNS record describing the email authentication policies for the RFC5322.From domain and to request a specific handling for messages using that domain that fail authentication checks.
+DMARC leverages these two protocols, providing a method for Domain Owners to publish a DNS record describing the email authentication policies for the RFC5322.From domain and to request specific handling for messages using that domain that fail authentication checks.

 As with SPF and DKIM, DMARC classes results as "pass" or "fail".
 In order